 Whether we like it or not, fossil fuels power the world.
-From the polyester clothes you wear to the plastic furniture and packages we order, to the shampoos we consume, to the oil in your car, you will find fossil fuel-derived products everywhere in your life.
+From the polyester clothes we wear to the plastic furniture and packages we order, to the shampoos we consume, to the oil in our cars, we will find fossil fuel-derived products everywhere in our lives.

 Climate Action advocates often talk about clean-tech and a green economy, but today's global economy is heavily dependent on fossil fuels.

 84% of the World Energy is generated by fossil fuels.

 And each aspect of the global oil economy is contributing to the 51 billion tonnes of CO2 added to the atmosphere every year.

 Can we afford to talk about net-zero targets while ignoring the real directional shift required to actually reach net-zero?

 A shift from the status quo would require the same level of innovation and ecosystem backing to go into climate tech that we have seen for the internet, software and technology economy over the last 30-40 years.

 Global-Tech now makes 15.5% of the global GDP, just above the Oil Economy at 12%.
 The resulting digital economy has almost doubled in size since 2000.

 A powerful by-product of the internet and technology boom has been the abundance of data generated.
 More than 100 TB of satellite data alone is generated per day (DCF) and with less than 1% of the world's data analyzed, a whole new frontier of possibilities has opened up.